Multiple Indicator Cluster Surveys: Countries

 Note: Only countries from UNICEF's official list are included.
 It appears that some surveys are based on the MICS tools, but not included in the list, e.g. Botswana 2007-08 Family Health Survey and Bangladesh 2009 Progotir Pathey (MICS).

-The total number of countries having ever conducted a MICS (or plan to do so) is 119.
+The total number of countries having ever conducted a MICS (or plan to do so) is 124.
 This includes Yugoslavia, which at the time of MICS1 and MICS2 was the territory now split into Kosovo, Montenegro, and Serbia.
-In MICS5, five countries were new to the programme: Benin, Congo, El Salvador, Mexico, and Paraguay.
-In MICS6, eight additional countries have conducted or are planning surveys: The Federated States of Micronesia, Fiji, Honduras, Kiribati, Nauru, Samoa, Tonga and Tuvalu, as well as the British Overseas Territory of Turks and Caicos Islands.
+In MICS7, six countries are new to the programme: Armenia, The Federated States of Micronesia (FSM), Guatemala, the Marshall Islands, Morocco, and Saudi Arabia.
+The surveys in FSM and Marshall Islands follow other Pacific nations joining the programme in MICS6: Fiji, Kiribati, Nauru, Samoa, Tonga, and Tuvalu, many of whom are also participating in the seventh round.

 Use of survey data

 Survey data are widely used, predominantly in multi-country analyses, but also often for simple trend analyses in single countries.
 An example of use of MICS data is provided by Monasch et al. (2004).

 Due to the near perfect comparability between MICS and DHS, much analysis draws on multiple data sets of both programmes.
 However, each survey programme have modules specific to their mandates and not often used in both programmes.
 For example, a recent compilation of evidence on child discipline makes use of surveys that included the Child Discipline Module; these were all MICS.
-UNICEF (2010).

 Most global statistics, such as on the indicators of the MDGs rely heavily on data collected through MICS (and other household surveys), particularly for countries where administrative reporting systems are not entirely adequate.
 Other global statistics rely on only household survey data, such as the Multidimensional Poverty Index developed by OPHI and reported by UNDP.

 Examples of recent publications are listed under external links.